-At Monteverdi Tuscany, we believe that engagement with the arts makes our lives richer, deeper and more meaningful.
-With this firm belief in mind, we are proud to present our 2017 Arts and Humanities program – all free of charge to our guests.
 The Monteverdi Gallery is a place for international artists to exhibit new works and spend time in the historical and inspiring village of Castiglioncello del Trinoro.
-Curated by Sarah McCrory, the Gallery hosts group exhibitions/thematic shows, solo exhibitions, talks and events in 2017.
+Curated by Sarah McCrory, we hosted an exciting array of thematic shows, solo exhibitions, talks and events in 2017.
 We are currently working on our 2018 program.

 All exhibitions are free and open to guests and the public.

-In 2017, Monteverdi is pleased and proud to host in residence a diverse mix of accomplished artists, including the following:
+In 2017, Monteverdi was pleased and proud to host in residence a diverse mix of accomplished artists, including the following: